 Part of forgiveness is releasing the person from the debt we think they owe us.
-Sometimes the best thing to do is simply let something go and cut our losses instead of allowing the weight of an unpaid debt deplete our mental and emotional energy.
-In other words, we can forgive the debt and free ourselves – a lesson I am continually learning to apply in my life.
+Refusing to let go of the hurt and pain someone has caused in our lives will always rob us of our joy.
+Sometimes the best thing to do is to simply let something go and cut our losses instead of allowing the weight of an unpaid debt to deplete our mental and emotional energy.
+In other words, we can forgive the debt and free ourselves.

 A few weeks later, the man quit his job at the church and went to work for a nearby grocery store – my grocery store.
 I soon learned that God has a sense of humor because almost every time I went to the store, the man was there.
 And every time I saw him, anger consumed my heart.
-I finally realized that this whole car situation was robbing my life of joy – until the day I joined my husband in his decision to give the man the car.
+I finally realized that this whole car situation was robbing my life of joy – until the day I decided to give him the car.
 It was the only thing I could do if I wanted peace.

 God is the One who heals painful memories.
 Forgiveness puts us in the correct posture for Him to do so in our lives.
 As I wrestled with the choice to forgive, I learned several life-changing truths:

 If we make the choice to forgive, God will supply the forgiveness.

 There should be no limit to our forgiveness because there is no limit to His.

 Forgiveness is not a feeling or an emotion.
 Forgiveness is a deliberate choice.